-Only applicants deemed eligible will be ranked and rated.
 Applicants must submit a separate application for each initiative and/or component for which the applicant applies.
-An applicant may not receive both FHOI-CDC and FHOI-ENOC awards under this NOFO.
+While an applicant may apply for both, FHOI-CDC and FHOI-ENOC, under this NOFO the applicant will only be awarded funding for one.